 Chelsea, Spurs and Everton don’t overly interest me, because their ranking positions are precisely where I expected them to be.
 I am more intrigued as to what could’ve determined the ordering of the other rankings — for Arsenal, City, United and Liverpool.

 Intuitively, I’d have thought the stats would’ve supported the notion that Liverpool and Arsenal are a stronger outfit than Man United.
-But if not, then precisely where did United go wrong?
+But that’s not what I found.
+Why?
 Let’s take a closer look at these 4 teams and find out…

 a team comparison between Arsenal, Man City, Man United & Liverpool